ghostdevv/request-bin/README.md

 > [!TIP]
 > Visit `/new` to be redirected to a random uuid!

+You can use my hosted version at https://bin.willow.sh/

 ## Self Host

 1. Setup this repository locally